-Applications for the 2019 National Library of Australia Fellowships are now open and close on April 30, 2018, midnight Australian Eastern Standard Time.
-Please make sure you have allowed for a time difference and to submit in plenty of time in case of computer errors or exceeded word limits.
+Applications for the 2019 National Library of Australia Fellowships closed on 30 April 2018, midnight Australian Eastern Standard Time.

 Fellows are expected to undertake and complete their residency during 2019 and should nominate preferred dates in the application, commencing any time after the Fellowships are awarded.
 These dates are indicative, not binding, but allow the Library to effectively manage Fellows’ access to space and resources.